-Editor's Note: We recently updated this previously published post with new insights.
-Enjoy!
+Editor's Note: We recently updated this post with new insights.

-And right now, your employees need help and support in renewing and rediscovering their well-being.
-Across the country, employees are burned out, stressed, and on edge from the past year, and it's affected their well-being in multiple ways.
-Some may have developed unhealthy eating or exercise habits, struggled with their mental health, or even developed a dependence on alcohol or drugs.
+Right now, your employees need help and support in renewing and rediscovering their well-being.
+Across the country, employees are burned out, stressed, and on edge, and it's affected their well-being in multiple ways.
+Some may be practicing unhealthy eating or exercise habits, silently struggling with their mental health, or withdrawing from social relationships and connections.

-If the COVID-19 pandemic has taught us one thing, it’s that life is unpredictable.
-Even the most carefully managed plans are not immune to unexpected forces.
-By prioritizing wellness and developing healthy coping mechanisms, your employees can be ready to handle whatever life throws at them, whether it’s a public health crisis, an economic downturn, or the next pressing work deadline.
+By prioritizing wellness and developing healthy coping mechanisms, employees are equipped to handle whatever life throws at them—whether it’s a public health crisis, an economic downturn, or the next pressing work deadline.

-Here are some ideas for celebrating National Employee Wellness Month this June.
-Each idea addresses one of the six key dimensions of well-being: emotional, financial, occupational, social, physical, and purpose.
-But first, let’s look at a great wellness challenge to implement this month.
+Here are some ideas for celebrating National Employee Wellness Month while addressing the six key dimensions of well-being—emotional, financial, occupational, social, physical, and purpose.

 June Wellness Challenge: Create It

-In honor of Employee Wellness Month and to celebrate making it through a really tough year, encourage your employees to express themselves creatively.
+To celebrate Employee Wellness Month, encourage your employees to express themselves creatively.

-They can play music, write poetry, learn a dance, create a painting, draw a picture, garden, decorate, or even work on a project around the house.
+They can play music, write poetry, learn a dance, paint, draw, garden, decorate, or even work on a project around the house.
 The only requirement—it has to be fun!

 Emotional Well-Being: Teach Mindfulness

-Emotional resilience is the ability to calm and direct your mind after a difficult experience.
-This is an excellent skill to have and something your employees have hopefully developed over the last year.
+Emotional resilience involves calming and redirecting your mind after a difficult experience.
+This is an excellent skill to have and something your employees can significantly benefit from in personal and professional situations.

-One of the ways you can help your employees continue to develop emotional resilience is through mindfulness exercises.
-Mindfulness teaches us to be present in the moment, acknowledging our thoughts without judgment.
-When stressful situations occur, mindfulness helps us approach them rationally, without spiraling into anxiety about the future.
+You can help your employees continue to develop emotional resilience through mindfulness exercises.
+Mindfulness teaches us to be present and acknowledge our thoughts without judgment.
+When stressful situations occur, mindfulness helps us approach them rationally without anxiously spiraling about the future.

-Mindfulness is also easy to teach to a remote workforce.
-There are plenty of skilled mindfulness educators who would be happy to lead online workshops with your employees.
+Mindfulness is also easy to teach to remote workforces.
+Plenty of skilled mindfulness educators are available to lead online workshops with your employees.
 The great thing about mindfulness is all you need is a quiet space to meditate and a comfortable place to sit.

 Related Content: Employee Wellness and the Future of Remote Work/the Hybrid Workplace